 Get a primer to STARDOM before Historic X-Over with a new column series

 As we approach Historic X-Over on November 20 in Ariake Coliseum, Karen Peterson will be providing a fortnightly introduction to the world of STARDOM, its factions, and its history.
-In this debut column, a look at a history of crossovers before the Ariake Pay Per View was announced.
+This time, a look at the championships in STARDOM!